-- GSTR-3: It’s a monthly return with the compiled details of sales, purchases, sales during the month along with the amount of GST liability.
+- GSTR-3: It’s a monthly return with the compiled details of sales, purchases, and sales during the month along with the amount of GST liability.

 Currently, the filing of GSTR-2 and GSTR-3 is suspended.
 Therefore, one can only file these returns when the government notifies the due dates for the same.

 The above discussion explains that all goods transported by roads aren’t by a Goods Transport Agency.
 GTA must mandatorily issue a consignment note for being recognized as a GTA.
 Only GTA services are taxable under GST while the services of goods transportation by a person other than GTA are exempted.
-In case, the Goods Transport Agency service supplier hires any transport, for providing his output service, no GST is payable on such inputs.
+In case the Goods Transport Agency service supplier hires any transport for providing his output service, no GST is payable on such inputs.

 In case you have any queries regarding the Goods Transport Agency (GTA) under GST, then you can unhesitatingly contact Swarit Advisors.